phase2/p2ools/README.md

 ## Guidelines for contribution

+* Pull requests should be submitted for contributions.
 * All contributed code must have corresponding unit-tests written and placed in `tests/`.
 The goal here is to have 100% test coverage of p2ools.
 * Contributed code must follow the Drupal style guide.